Camera Lucida (book): Context

 Camera Lucida, along with Susan Sontag's On Photography, was one of the most important early academic books of criticism and theorization on photography.
-Neither writer was a photographer, however, and both works have been much criticised since the 1990s.
+Neither writer was a photographer, however, and both works have been much criticised.
 Nevertheless, it was by no means Barthes's earliest approach to the subject.
 Barthes mentions photography in one of his 'little mythologies'—articles published in the journal Les Lettres Nouvelles starting in 1954, and gathered in Mythologies, published in 1957 (and in English translation in 1972).
 The article "Photography and Electoral Appeal" is more obviously political than Camera Lucida.

 In the 1960s and entering the next decade, Barthes's analysis of photography develops more detail and insight through a structuralist approach; the treatment of photography in Mythologies is by comparison tangential and simple.
 There is still in this structural phase a strong political impulse and background to his theorizing of photography; Barthes connects photography's ability to represent without style (a 'perfect analogon': "The Photographic Message", 1961) to its tendency to naturalise what are in fact invented and highly structured meanings.
 His examples deal with press photographs and advertising, which make good use of this property (or bad use of it, as the case may be).